mitrukahitesh/Pigeon/README.md

 # WhatsApp-Clone
-Tried to implement some features of WhatsApp in this android chat app written with Java.
+Implemented some features of WhatsApp in this android chat app written with Java.
 Firebase is used for backend.
 Features include:
 - Phone number authentication
 - Listing the users from phone's contact list that are registered with this app